 Did these pictures come with trigger warnings?
 Not often.
 People trigger warning EVERYTHING now. *trigger warning* GLUTEN AND SUGAR.
 But shit.
 Trigger warning THIS.
 Trigger warning the fact that a trigger from a cop has taken another Black person’s life.
 It seems that a Black person dying is no longer graphic enough to warrant a warning.

 We treat Black bodies too callously.
 I saw pics of bodies of those killed in Nigeria during one of the Boko Haram attacks.
 I saw more than enough pictures of the bodies of those students who were killed in Garissa, Kenya.
-People kept uploading those pictures all under the guise of getting our attention and making us care.
+People kept uploading those pictures under the guise of getting our attention and making us care.

 Why do we feel the need to show the lifeless bodies of Black people before we can come up with empathy?
 If we need to see blood run from people’s skulls to be affected by their deaths, then we are monsters.
 Even in our outrage, it is a spectacle.
 It’s almost like we have to prove that the same blood we have is the same everyone else has.
-SEE????
+SEE???
 RED.
 JUST LIKE YOURS.
 As it runs out their pumping heart.
 As it stains the sidewalk.
 As it dries in the streets for 6 hours.

 People are fiercely protective of white death.
 But Black people?
 SURE HERE’S A PICTURE OF HIS HEAD BLOWN OFF.
 NOW YOU CAN FEEL BAD.
-Did we need to see the bodies of the frenchmen killed to say “Je suis Charlie?”
+Did we need to see the bodies of the frenchmen killed in the Hebdo shooting to say “Je suis Charlie?”
 Did we need to see the bodies of the little kids in Newtown to cry for their parents?
 Did we need to see the heads of the men beheaded by ISIS to decry terrorism?
 No, we did not.